ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 ## Section 1: Introduction

-Consider the following situation: you are an engineer working at a large factory.
+Consider the following situation: you're an engineer working at a large factory.
 Your office is on one side of the factory; a machine you need to monitor is on the other side.
 Your employer requires regular measurements of the machine's state.
 What do you do?

 Here are some potential solutions: